I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_cancelcommand.md

 Note that <b>DmaBufferPrivateDataSize</b> represents the entire length of the private driver data buffer; however, the portion that is associated with the current cancellation request might be smaller.

+`DmaBufferPrivateDataSubmissionStartOffset`

+[in] The offset, in bytes, from the beginning of the DMA buffer private data that <b>pDmaBufferPrivateData</b> specifies to the start of the portion of the private data that is associated with the current cancellation request.

 `DmaBufferPrivateDataSubmissionEndOffset`

 [in] The offset, in bytes, from the beginning of the DMA buffer private data that <b>pDmaBufferPrivateData</b> specifies to the end of the portion of the private data that is associated with the current cancellation request.

-`DmaBufferPrivateDataSubmissionStartOffset`

-[in] The offset, in bytes, from the beginning of the DMA buffer private data that <b>pDmaBufferPrivateData</b> specifies to the start of the portion of the private data that is associated with the current cancellation request.

-`DmaBufferSize`

-[in] The size, in bytes, of the DMA buffer that <b>pDmaBuffer</b> points to.

-`DmaBufferSubmissionEndOffset`

-[in] The offset, in bytes, from the beginning of the DMA buffer that <b>pDmaBuffer</b> specifies to the end of the portion of the DMA buffer that requires canceling.

-`DmaBufferSubmissionStartOffset`

-[in] The offset, in bytes, from the beginning of the DMA buffer that <b>pDmaBuffer</b> specifies to the start of the portion of the DMA buffer that requires canceling.
-The offset that is received at patch time matches the offset that is received at submission time.

-`DmaBufferUmdPrivateDataSize`

-`DmaBufferVirtualAddress`

-`hContext`

-[in] If the driver is multiple-engine aware (that is, the driver supports context creation), a handle to the device context that the cancel request originated from.

-For some paging operations, <b>hContext</b> is <b>NULL</b> (for example, paging operations that evict the content of the entire frame buffer during power management).
-Paging operations are indicated by the <b>Paging</b> bit-field flag in the <b>Flags</b> member.

 `pAllocationList`

 [in] A pointer to an array of <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationlist.md">DXGK_ALLOCATIONLIST</a> structures for the list of allocations that is associated with the DMA buffer that <b>pDmaBuffer</b> points to.

+`AllocationListSize`

+[in] The number of elements in the array that <b>pAllocationList</b> specifies.

+Note that <b>AllocationListSize</b> represents the total size of the allocation list; however, the portion of the allocation list that is associated with the current cancellation request might be smaller.

+`pPatchLocationList`

+[in] A pointer to an array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_patchlocationlist.md">D3DDDI_PATCHLOCATIONLIST</a> structures for the list of patch locations that is associated with the DMA buffer that <b>pDmaBuffer</b> points to.

+Note that the array can begin with an element that is before the range that is used to patch the DMA buffer.

 `PatchLocationListSize`